kamaln7/klein/README.md

      - Bolt—stores URL data in a [bolt](https://github.com/boltdb/bolt) database
      - Redis—stores URL data in a [redis](https://redis.io/) database (ensure you configure save)
      - Spaces.stateful—stores URL data as a single file in [DigitalOcean Spaces](https://do.co/spaces)
+     - Spaces.stateless—stores each URL as an object in [DigitalOcean Spaces](https://do.co/spaces)
      - PostgreSQL—stores URL data in a [PostgreSQL](https://www.postgresql.org) database

 ## Usage